lets-cli/lets/README.md

 Or if you already have `lets` installed in your system:

-After install - check version of lets - `lets --version` - it should be development

 ```bash
 lets build-and-install
 ```

+After install - check version of lets - `lets --version` - it should be development

+It will install `lets` to /usr/local/bin/lets and set version to development with current tag and timestamp

 ## Test